jeremenichelli/personal-site/posts/2017-06-14-introduction-webpack-entry-output-loaders-plugins.md

 ---
-title: "Introduction to webpack: Entry, Output, Loaders, and Plugins"
+title: 'Introduction to webpack: Entry, Output, Loaders, and Plugins'
 excerpt: Front-end development has shifted to a modular approach, improving the encapsulation and structure of codebases.
 Tooling became a critical part of any project, and right now there are a lot of possible choices.
 host: css-tricks
 host_url: https://css-tricks.com